Senate Search Guide: Creating the Search Plan

 Position description

 The position description serves as a significant signal to applicants about the department and University, including whether Berkeley is a place potential candidates would want to work.
-Advertisements that are written with the intention to be welcoming and inclusive, as opposed to implying that candidates should “walk on water” or the department is "the best," are more likely to result in strong, diverse applicant pools.
-Additionally, job descriptions that state a broad range of academic areas typically yield a richer, more diverse pool of candidates.
+Advertisements that are written with the intention to be welcoming and inclusive, as opposed to implying that candidates should “walk on water” or the department is "the best," are more likely to result in broad and diverse applicant pools of highly qualified candidates.
+Additionally, job descriptions that state a broad range of academic areas typically yield a richer, more diverse pool of candidates than those that are narrowly specified.

 Advancing equity and inclusion is fundamental to our UC Berkeley Principles of Community, which states that “every member of the UC Berkeley community has a role in sustaining a safe, caring and humane environment in which these values can thrive,” and the University of California policy on diversity, which states that, “The University particularly acknowledges the acute need to remove barriers to the recruitment, retention, and advancement of talented students, faculty, and staff from historically excluded populations who are currently underrepresented.”
 Consistent with the University’s goals, recruitments make clear our campus values with respect to diversity, equity, inclusion and belonging by integrating the following language into all advertisements as standard text: